Joshkaki00/ACS-1120-Intro-Data-Structures/ReadMe.md

 # Tweet Generator

 This project is a simple tweet generator using a Markov chain.
-It leverages Flask to serve a web interface and API endpoints for generating sentences.
+It leverages Flask for the backend, and HTML and Tailwind CSS for the frontend, to serve a web interface and API endpoints for generating sentences.

 ## Project Structure